This article was updated 26 Aug 2023.

 Training ‘modalities’ are the ways that learning is delivered.
 Here is a list of how online training is provided:

-online course that takes place over a semester or other time period.
+Online course that takes place over a semester or other time period.
 Typically, the instructor is available via email and discussion boards, with no live teaching.
 Students submit online assignments and have to hit deadlines.
-This is how Blue House Energy Energy Advisor training is provided, with the opportunity to work with a mentor.

-Learners can see live classroom and interact with instructor and other learners via 2-way audio.
+Learners can see live classroom and interact with instructor and other learners.

-on-demand (asynchronous) self-paced, interactive modules of learning, with no live instruction.
+On-demand (asynchronous) self-paced, interactive modules of learning, with no live instruction.
 This is very different from a webinar, which is typically information transfer.
-E-learning takes into account adult education and instructional design principles to ensure that there is a useful learning process.
+E-learning takes into account adult education and instructional design principles.

 You’re an adult.
 We’re adults.
 BHE has a laser focus on life-long learning and creating respectful and successful online training for residential builders, renovators, contractors, and energy advisors, among others.
 That means we adhere to some common principles for education.
 As adults who want to learn something we need all five of these pieces in place: